vta9/Packet_Trace_Analysis/README.md

 make

-Notes
+## Notes

 Only IPv4 packets using TCP or UDP are processed.

-Non-IPv4 or non-TCP/UDP packets are ignored as specified in the assignment.
+Non-IPv4 or non-TCP/UDP packets are read, but only processed up to the end of their headers.

-Output format strictly follows the project specification—no extra debug printing.